Reverse Time Holography method (RTH)

 The process of scattering the acoustical wave on an obstacle at any moment of time may be considered as an interaction of two interconnected vectors: the particle velocity vector of the incident wave and generated by scattering the vector of the reflected or scattered wave.
 Mathematical method the inversion of the wave front in time based on the differential equations of the first order allows investigating such interaction more carefully.
 Proposed Vector Pair Reverse Time Migration method demands large storage memory and high computer performance but provides the new opportunities for studying the environment.

-Nevertheless Erokhin et. al., 2017, suggested the new Vector Pair Reverse Time Migration (VPRTM) method, which really demands relatively large memory and high computer performance, but it seems that method provide the new opportunities for studying the environment.
-We propose the new conception the extraction and regularization, by the VPRTM method, of information for CIG, which allows us to create new subsurface images based on the new Imaging Conditions.
+Nevertheless Erokhin et. al., 2017, suggested the new Reverse Time Holography method (RTH)) method, which really demands relatively large memory and high computer performance, but it seems that method provide the new opportunities for studying the environment.
+We propose the new conception the extraction and regularization, by the RTH method, of information for CIG, which allows us to create new subsurface images based on the new Imaging Conditions.

 Baysal, E., D. D. Kosloff, and J. W. C. Sherwood, 1983, Reverse time migration: Geophysics, 48, 1514–1524, doi: 10.1190/1.1441434.

 Erokhin G., Pestov L.,Danilin A., Kozlov M., and Ponomarenko D., 2017, Interconnected vector pairs image conditions: New possibilities for visualization of acoustical media, 2017, SEG Technical Program Expanded Abstracts 2017: 4624-4629., https://doi.org/10.1190/segam2017-17587902.1